DoBeJamin/brainF-computer/README.md

 # BrainF computer
-I assembled a computer in Logisim out of circuits that runs using the 8 commands used by the esoteric programming language BrainF.
-I made my computer to have these 8 commands as they are simple commands that ensure a Turing complete computer.
+I assembled a computer in Logisim out of circuits that run using the 8 commands used by the esoteric programming language BrainF.
+I made my computer have these 8 commands as they are simple commands that ensure a Turing complete computer.

 ## Specifications: